 Things like fear and envy can induce unneeded stress and create a domino effect of issues for our well-being, both mentally and physically.
 Cultivating daily gratitude isn’t easy, but finding a way to feel consistently thankful can have hugely positive effects on your health and overall quality of life.

-For example, in a 2002 report from Southern Methodist University that compared four studies about gratitude, there was a high correlation between the disposition of gratitude and experiencing more energy and vitality on both physical and psychological levels.
+For example, in a 2002 report from Southern Methodist University comparing four studies about gratitude, there was a high correlation between the disposition of gratitude and experiencing more energy and vitality on both physical and psychological levels.1

 The data showed that gratitude created the perception in the brain of having better physical and mental well-being, which, in turn, increased energy levels.
-One study from the University of Kentucky that focused on positive emotions and early life and longevity found that there is reason to believe that gratitude can even help us live longer!
+Another study from the University of Kentucky that focused on positive emotions and early life and longevity found that there is reason to believe that gratitude can even help us live longer!2

 Clearly, a shift in focus to gratitude can go a long way when it comes to your health and happiness.
 While it might seem like changing your outlook can be an impossible mountain to climb, taking a few small steps can help you become a little more grateful every day.
 Tiny shifts like these can amount to major feelings of joy and wellness, and at Hyperbiotics, we’re all about living the good life.

-Here are some of our tips to improve your gratitude game this fall:
+Here are some of our tips to improve your gratitude game.

 Not into writing and journal entries?
 Put up a whiteboard or chalkboard in your home and write inspiring quotes about gratitude or a few of the small but wonderful things that happened to you that day.
 A visual reminder can be an effective way for you to look at the bright side and feel abundant even when your days get tough.